 What is Personal Independence Payment (PIP)?

 The Government started to replace DLA with PIP in April 2013 and in Northern Ireland in June 2016.
-It is expected to be complete by 2019.
+It is expected to be completed by 2021.

 If you receive DLA, you will be invited to make a claim for PIP by the DWP (or the Department for Communities in Northern Ireland) at some point between now and 2021.
 Until that point, you do not need to do anything.
 However, when you receive the letter, it is important to respond to the invitation within the given timescales.